 Septoplasty

 This procedure is offered to patients with a deviation of the nasal septum causing obstruction.
-The scar is located in the nasal cavity.
+The scar is located inside the nasal cavity.
 The septum is straightened, then fixed by splints placed in the nose.
 There are no wicks.
 Breathing is possible through the nose upon waking.
-You can leave on the evening of the operation and you must schedule an appointment between 5 and 7 days later for the removal of the splints.
+You can leave on the evening of the operation and you must schedule an appointment between 5 to 7 days later for the removal of the splints.

 The pain is mild.
 There are no post-operative marks on the face.